pvlib/pvlib-python/docs/sphinx/source/user_guide/nomenclature.rst

         Spectral irradiance (components) [Wm⁻²nm⁻¹].
 The amount of energy incident on a horizontal unit area per unit time and per unit wavelength.
-As with broadband irradiance, global spectral irradiance is composed of direct amd diffuse components.
+As with broadband irradiance, global spectral irradiance is composed of direct and diffuse components.

     surface_azimuth
         Azimuth angle of the surface